rakshith-7/My-Portfolio/README.md

 ## Reflection

-Throughout my journey, I have learned the importance of understanding customer needs, validating product demand, and creating solutions that not only meet but exceed user expectations.
-Each project and experience has contributed to my growth as a product manager, and I look forward to leveraging these skills in future opportunities.
+Throughout my journey, I have learned the importance of understanding customer needs, validating product demand, and creating solutions based on real and relevant data that not only meet but exceed user expectations.
+Each project and experience has contributed to my growth as professional , and I look forward to leveraging these skills in future opportunities.

 Feel free to explore the projects and get in touch if you have any questions or opportunities for collaboration.